inet-framework/inet-showcases/_docs/wireless/sensornetwork/index.md

 parameter values for the three MACs, and -->

 The results for the parameter studies contain the required power consumption data.
-We just need to select the appropriate results files. `PowerConsumption.anf` selects the result files corresponding to the best performing parameter values selected in the previous sections.
+We just need to select the appropriate result files. `PowerConsumption.anf` selects the result files corresponding to the best performing parameter values selected in the previous sections.
 We will plot the results on bar charts.
 We'll examine the following statistics: